-Aims: To investigate the association of anthropometric indices, nutritional habits, and lifestyle factors with metabolic syndrome (MetS) in the elderly.
+Aims: To investigate the association of anthropometric indices, nutritional habits, and lifestyle factors with MetS (MetS) in elderly.

 Methods: This cross-sectional study was conducted on 652 elderly residing in two communes of Nghi Loc district, Nghe An province, from September 2020 to October 2021.
 Multivariable logistic regression was applied to investigate the association.